Skip to content

 Self-Employed Mortgage Requirements

 Qualifying for a mortgage as a self-employed Canadian depends on the program type.
-Here are the general requirements across stated income, bank statement, and traditional self-employed programs, along with how we help you navigate each one.
+Here are the general requirements across stated income, bank statement, and traditional self-employed programs.

 Requirements

-• Valid business licence, GST/HST registration, or professional designation confirming active business operations
+• Valid business license, GST/HST registration, or professional designation confirming active business operations

 • 6-12 months of business bank statements showing consistent revenue deposits for bank statement qualification programs